bipulshahi/MongoDB_RU/7_mongo_crud_important.md

-Great — I’ll split this case study into **4 clear steps** and follow your instruction: after I finish **Step 1** I’ll ask you whether to proceed, then continue when you say “go ahead”.
-Everything will be beginner-friendly, with short explanations, examples (mongo shell / MongoDB Compass friendly), tasks for students and their full answers.

----

-# Case study: Student records (MongoDB) — Step 1 of 4
+# Case study: Student records (MongoDB)

 **Topics covered in this step:** MongoDB **Insert** methods (insertOne, insertMany, bulkWrite), best-practice tips, how to verify inserted data.

-We’ll use the `students` collection and the document set you provided.
+We’ll use the `students` collection.
 Assume the shell/URI is connected and the database is selected, e.g.:

 ```js
 use yourDatabaseName